ogorei/ogorei/README.md

 ### HELLO! 👋,
 I'm Reina and I do content on Design and Development.
 I'm a React lover, including it for WEB and Mobile Apps.
-Apart from coding I enjoy writing in Watt-pad with my BFF and making funny short videos on TikTok.

 ### Skills
 🚀LANGUAGE: Javascript/Typescript